john-wigg/best-data-practices/README.md

 * Variable List: Describe the variables used in the data files
 * Code list: Explain the abbreviations used in your project
 * Null character: Specify which Null character you used

+### Persistent identifier

+Use a persistent Digital identifier for your project (DOI) as well as for yourself (e.g. [ORCID](https://orcid.org/)).
+They will help your project in staying findable, accesible and connected to you.